How Long Does It Take To Sell A House, On Average?

 Accepting An Offer

-Once you begin receiving offers on your house, you’ll begin negotiating the final price.
+Once you start receiving offers on your house, you’ll begin negotiating the final price.
 You may receive an offer that is much lower than what you were hoping for.
-If this happens, you can either accept the offer as-is or negotiate a house price for a better deal.
+If this happens, you can either accept the offer as is or negotiate a house price for a better deal.

 Once you find a price that you and the buyer are satisfied with, you’ll accept the offer and move forward with the sale.

 Appraisal And Inspection

 Once you’ve listed your home and accepted an offer, you may be tempted to believe that the hard work is behind you.
 Unfortunately, that isn’t always true.

 Delays are usually due to issues that come up during the home appraisal and home inspection.
-The fair market value of your home is determined during an appraisal.
+The fair market value of your home is determined during an appraisal, which may be required by the buyer’s mortgage lender.
 This ensures that the buyer isn’t paying more than your house is actually worth.

 During a home inspection, your home is evaluated for any significant health, safety or mechanical issues.
 If the home inspector finds a lot of problems, there’s a chance the buyers could decide to walk away.
-At the very least, you’re going to have to fix these issues before the sale closes.
+At the very least, you’re going to have to fix issues impacting livability before the sale closes.

 Once the appraisal and inspection are complete, you may have some final negotiations to contend with.
 The buyers may have certain contingencies they’ll want to be met before they’re willing to close on the house.

 Now it’s time to close on your home and sign over the house to its new owners.
 During this final stage, you’ll review and sign the closing documents and receive the proceeds from the sale of your home.

 You’ll also need to be moved out of your house by the final closing date.
-You can gather up any keys, door codes and the garage door openers and give them to the new owners.
+You can gather up any keys, door codes and the garage door openers to give them to the new owners.

 Average Time To Sell A House